 Public entertainment allowed Elizabeth to see and be seen.
 One of her first appearances at Greenwich after her coronation in July 1559 had courtiers and citizens in attendance.
 An elaborate programme of entertainment was held over a few days, including a staged military skirmish, a tilt (a form of jousting), a masque, a banquet and fireworks.
 A good time was had by all and the Queen’s behaviour - dignified, confident and gracious - reassured those present that she was fit for the role of appealing to and ruling over the court and commoners alike.

 Tilts, in particular, were rituals designed to impress, allowing Elizabeth's ‘favourites’ to show off their athletic prowess.
 Sir Henry Lee became her first champion, representing the Queen in tournaments until his retirement in 1590.
 He became responsible for initiating the Queen’s Accession Day celebrations, one of the grandest annual events in Elizabethan times.
+These celebrations marked the anniversary of Elizabeth's coronation, and events of this nature are still celebrated around the world today.

 New Year's Day gift-giving